Salah-1/on_delete_event/README.md

             # see the docs at: https://api.drupal.org/api/examples/events_example%21src%21EventSubscriber%21EventsExampleSubscriber.php/class/EventsExampleSubscriber/8.x-1.x

 II.
-Next, we define the class that implements
+Next, define the class that implements
 	\Symfony\Component\EventDispatcher\EventSubscriberInterface
+III.
+Inject the service inside the Controller

 * Work in progress/ Still working on this*